C1.2 Create and translate patterns using movements, sounds, objects, shapes, letters, and numbers.

 Initially, the use of manipulatives is essential for representing patterns because, by creating them, students can easily change one element of the pattern and check the rule.
 When students draw it on paper, they focus on the element to be reproduced rather than looking at the whole pattern and thinking about what the rule is.

-Initially, teachers have students work in small groups to encourage the exchange of ideas.
+Initially, teachers should have students work in small groups to encourage the exchange of ideas.
 They can provide them with the attributes and structure of the pattern, as well as the materials required to create it.

-Teachers may then ask students to create their own patterns and exchange them with a partner's pattern.
+Teachers may then ask students to create their own patterns and exchange them for a partner's pattern.
 Students can then construct a different representation of the received pattern, describe its structure, extend it, or produce a completely different one for comparison.
 The number of elements in the pattern should be limited, however, as some students use too many, making it difficult to identify the structure of the pattern.

 Teachers who want to engage students in creating number patterns can follow the same approach suggested for non-numeric patterns.